tkaitchuck/aHash/README.md

 From a cryptography point of view, a hashmap needs something closer to a block cypher.
 Where the input can be quickly mixed in a way that cannot be reversed without knowing a key.

+# Flags

+The aHash package has three flags:
+* `std`: This enables features which require the standard library.
+(On by default) This includes generating random keys and providing the utility classes `AHashMap` and `AHashSet`.
+* `compile-time-rng`: As an alternitive to `std` when it is not available, this generates Random numbers for keys at compile time.
+This allows for DOS resistance even if there is no random number generator available at runtime (assuming the compiled binary is not public).
+* `specialize`: This uses the specialization feature to provide optimized algorithms for primitive types.
+(This requires nightly)

+**NOTE: If neither `std` or `compile-time-rng` is available the keys used may be very weak**

 # Why use aHash over X

 ## SipHash